Beauregarde (wrestler): Professional wrestling career

 Pitchford's wrestling career began in 1963, touring the Philippines as "Eric the Golden Boy".
 Given the name Beauregarde by fellow wrestler Ripper Collins, he next debuted as a heel in Hawaii before returning to Portland.
 By 1970, he had become one of the biggest names on the NWA's Pacific Northwest Wrestling circuit, and won the NWA Pacific Northwest Tag Team Championship in 1968 (teamed with Lonnie Mayne), 1969 (with Roger Kirby), 1970 (with The Claw) and 1971 (with Dutch Savage).

-Beauregarde was renowned for his unique wrestling moves (and finishing move "The Thumb") and crazy characters he created for himself.
+Beauregarde was renowned for his unique wrestling moves (and finishing move "The Thumb") and characters he created for himself.
 On match days, he would find a historic figure whose date of birth fell on that day and pretend to be them during the match and in interviews.

 In 1971, he released an album bearing his stage name, Beauregarde, featuring Greg Sage of Wipers on guitar.
 Beauregarde enlisted Sage, then 17 years old, after overhearing him playing guitar for a friend's band at Sound Productions studio in Portland in 1969.

 In 1973, he managed the tag team of Brute Bernard and Jay York in Jim Crockett's Mid Atlantic Championship Wrestling promotion.